Last Updated: April 22, 2020

 It’s also recommended to get and apply some good quality thermal paste to your cooler such as the popular and high-quality Arctic 5 paste for maximum cooling efficiency.
 Some aftermarket CPU coolers may come with paste already, but many enthusiasts prefer getting their own to be sure of quality and reliability.

 On top of having a CPU with overclocking capability and an aftermarket CPU cooler with thermal paste to handle the extra heat, to overclock a CPU you’ll require a motherboard that supports overclocking.
-For Intel motherboards you’ll need a board with a Z-rated chipset, which means looking for a “Z” in the model number such as the Asus Prime Z270-A.
+For Intel motherboards you’ll need a board with a Z-rated chipset, which means looking for a “Z” in the model number.

 As for AMD, any motherboard should work for overclocking, however you’ll want to lean towards a high-quality board that is designed for overclocking as not all boards are created equal when it comes to pushing your CPU; read reviews and others’ experiences with overclocking on certain boards (same goes for Intel boards mind you).

 Pushing your parts with an overclock increases the amount of power flowing through your motherboard to the CPU.
 That power is transmitted by what’s called the voltage regulator module (VRM) on your motherboard.
 Ideally you want a board that has a VRM with high-quality, leak-resistant capacitors, good-quality chokes, and ideally a heatsink/fan over the MOSFETS (Metal-Oxide Semiconductor Field-Effect Transistors).
 Cheaper motherboard won’t have these features, so for overclocking you want to ideally get a higher-quality (and almost always more expensive) motherboard.